MaksRawski/egui_node_graph2/README.md

 # Egui Node Graph 2

-This is an up-to-date and maintained fork of setzer22/egui_node_graph, which has been archived.
-Issues and PRs welcome.
+This is a fork of [trevyn/egui_node_graph2](https://github.com/trevyn/egui_node_graph2) that is going to change the UI and UX to fit my taste.

 > There you have it!
 Now go build your next awesome node graph thing in Rust 🦀